- Departments & Programs

 All students who appear before the OAC are expected to be familiar with the rules and procedures of the OAC.
 New rules may take effect upon appropriate notice to the Dartmouth community by the Vice Provost for Student Affairs.
 In addition, the OAC may enact by simple majority vote operating rules and procedures necessary to conduct its business so long as such rules and procedures are not inconsistent with the rules and procedures of the OAC as set forth herein.

 1. Student Organizations responding to disciplinary allegations heard by the OAC are entitled to have a single advisor present at their hearing.
 Students who report sexual misconduct or physical violence have the same right to an advisor.
-All parties must identify their advisors to the JAO in writing.
+All parties must identify their advisors to the CSA in writing.
 Student Organizations admitting to disciplinary allegations and requesting to meet with an OAC Chair individually may not have an advisor or observer present.
 Only currently enrolled Dartmouth students, members of the Dartmouth faculty, and members of the Dartmouth administration may serve as advisors.*

 2. Advisors are not permitted to address the OAC.
 The Chair may remove any advisor who distracts or disrupts the process.
 While student leaders are free to confer with organization members, friends, and others, they should understand that they themselves are responsible for responding to allegations and questions at the hearing.

 Because student organizations, through their members and leaders, are responsible for their conduct, for responding truthfully to allegations, and for participating truthfully at a hearing, students should not expect advisors to write statements and/or otherwise prepare a case for them.
-While an advisor might appropriately help an organization anticipate questions and issues likely to arise at a hearing, and while an advisor might provide feedback about the effectiveness of a the organization's written or oral presentation of the facts, the advisor does not function in the way an attorney would in a criminal or civil proceeding.
+While an advisor might appropriately help an organization anticipate questions and issues likely to arise at a hearing, and while an advisor might provide feedback about the effectiveness of the organization's written or oral presentation of the facts, the advisor does not function in the way an attorney would in a criminal or civil proceeding.

 *Students and organization reporting or responding to allegations of sexual misconduct, sexual harassment, dating violence, relationship violence, and/or stalking should reference those policies for information advisor and observer eligibility.